 Format: Legacy League (all winning cards banned, including BACs)

 For this one, I’m breaking out an old-school favourite and an underdog that never made it to the spotlight.
 Venom (whose ability, per this ruling, can be used multiple times per turn) makes my sidekicks huge, and Falcon makes them unblockable.
 Pretty straightforward.

 I decided to throw in Phil Coulson and Green Goblin as other ways to buff my sidekicks (if ever Venom gets Blob’d or something).
-I also put in Elektra, for two reasons: first, for cheap fists.
+I also put in Elektra, for two reasons: first, for cheap masks.
 Second, to counter globals such as Blink-Transmutation.

 For ramp, I strongly debated between two cards: Atlas and S.T.A.R.
 Labs.
 Because I couldn’t decide, I ended up putting both in.
 Atlas helps me get Venom more easily (by using his global on T1 and rolling 5 dice on T2, where I buy Venom), whereas S.T.A.R.
 Labs is helpful to get me more sidekicks and keep my bag thin throughout the game.

 For control, I went for Captain Cold’s Cold Gun and Smash.
 Smash is there to deal with Overcrush (seeing as most of my characters have rather weak stats), while the gun can serve to stall an Iceman or even blank a Blob to neutralize its effect for a turn.
 Versatile and well worth including.
 And for the last card, I put in Rally, having some vain hope that I could get it to fire off somehow.

 And with all of that said, on to the games!